 Online part research: The online tools will give engineering real-time part access to search for among approved company vendors.

 Online part requests: Once the part has been found, engineering will transfer the part data to purchasing through the tools in the form of an online part request.

 Online part orders: Purchasing will use the data in the online part request to order from the vendor.

 Online part database: The online part data is available to everyone.
 CAD will use the data to build their BOM, and manufacturing will prepare for the that have been ordered.

 Online part management: With the part information online, all departments will have real-time access to the data for part management.

 Online tools function as highly effective obsolescence management software, helping you stay ahead.
-With real-time data on the life cycles of the in your designs, you can avoid surprises and be prepared when become obsolete.
+With real-time data on the life cycles of the in your designs, you can avoid surprises and be prepared when components become obsolete.

 Does the management of obsolete part information with management tools sound like it could help you with your part data management?
 Then Altium’s tools might be the answer that you are looking for.
 If so, find out more information by talking to an expert at Altium.